jmerle/inkdrop-tray/README.md

 ![](./media/tray.png)

 This plugin shows a tray icon for Inkdrop and makes it possible to minimize Inkdrop to tray.
 Minimizing to tray can be disabled in the plugin's settings.
+The tray icon can also be changed to a monochrome icon in the plugin's settings.

 ## Install